Steerable Adversarial Scenario Generation through Test-Time Preference Alignment: Detailed Implementation

 \paragraph{Baselines.} We compare SAGE against a comprehensive set of strong baselines from recent literature on safety-critical (adversarial) scenario generation.

-\begin{itemize} \item \textbf{CAT}~\citep{zhang2023cat}: A state-of-the-art method that generates adversarial scenarios by resampling trajectories from a learned traffic prior (\texttt{DenseTNT}) to maximize a collision-based objective in a closed-loop setting. \item \textbf{SEAL}~\citep{stoler2025seal}: A recent approach that employs a skill-enabled adversary.
-It combines a learned objective function with a reactive, skill-based policy to generate more realistic and human-like adversarial behaviors than CAT. \item \textbf{KING}~\citep{hanselmann2022king}: A gradient-based approach that perturbs adversarial trajectories by backpropagating through a differentiable kinematic bicycle model to induce collisions.
+\begin{itemize} \item \textbf{CAT}~\citep{zhang2023cat}: A state-of-the-art method that generates adversarial scenarios by resampling trajectories from a learned traffic prior (\texttt{DenseTNT}) to maximize a collision-based objective in a closed-loop setting. {Following the original implementation, CAT employs a heuristic objective.
+It generates a set of candidate trajectories $\mathcal{T}$ from the \texttt{DenseTNT} prior and selects the adversarial trajectory $\tau^*_{\text{adv}}$ that maximizes the collision probability with the ego vehicle's planned path $\tau_{\text{ego}}$: $ \tau^*_{\text{adv}} = \arg\max_{\tau_i \in \mathcal{T}} P(\text{coll}(\tau_i, \tau_{\text{ego}})) $. } \item \textbf{SEAL}~\citep{stoler2025seal}: A recent approach that employs a skill-enabled adversary.
+It combines a learned objective function with a reactive, skill-based policy to generate more realistic and human-like adversarial behaviors than CAT. {We utilize the official open-sourced implementation of SEAL.
+Its objective is based on a learned scoring network, $\pi_{\text{score}}$, which is trained to predict two criticality metrics: collision closeness ($f_{\text{coll}}$) and ego behavior deviation ($f_{\text{diff}}$).
+The final adversarial objective is to select trajectories that maximize the sum of these predicted scores: $ \max \mathbb{E}_{\tau_{\text{adv}}} [f_{\text{coll}}(\tau_{\text{adv}}, \tau_{\text{ego}}) + f_{\text{diff}}(\tau_{\text{adv}}, \tau_{\text{ego}})] $.
+This learned objective, combined with a skill-based policy, aims to produce more nuanced and realistic adversarial behaviors.} \item \textbf{KING}~\citep{hanselmann2022king}: A gradient-based approach that perturbs adversarial trajectories by backpropagating through a differentiable kinematic bicycle model to induce collisions.
 For a fair comparison, we re-implemented its core mechanism within our experimental environment, as detailed in our supplementary code.
 The optimization is performed for 100 steps with a learning rate of 0.005 using an Adam optimizer. \item \textbf{AdvTrajOpt}~\citep{zhang2022adversarial}: This method models adversarial scenario generation as a trajectory optimization problem and solves it using Projected Gradient Descent (PGD).
 We adapted its PGD-based trajectory perturbation logic into our environment, ensuring it operates on the same initial conditions and interacts with the same ego agent.
-Our implementation uses 50 PGD steps with a learning rate of 0.2. \item \textbf{Rule-based}: A heuristic baseline consistent with the one described in Appendix F of ~\citet{zhang2023cat}.
+Our implementation uses 50 PGD steps with a learning rate of 0.2. {For both \textbf{KING} and \textbf{AdvTrajOpt}, we use the same multi-objective reward function as SAGE, defined in Eq.
+(2) to ensure a fair comparison.
+To align with their goal of generating highly challenging scenarios, we set the weights to a fixed point on the Pareto front that heavily prioritizes adversariality over realism, with $w_{\text{adv}}=0.9$ and $w_{\text{real}}=0.1$.
+This provides a direct comparison of the generation quality under a shared, aggressive objective.} \item {\textbf{GOOSE}~\citep{ransiek2024goose}: A goal-conditioned RL framework for safety-critical scenario generation.
+GOOSE models the entire trajectory using Non-Uniform Rational B-Splines (NURBS), and the RL agent learns to manipulate the NURBS control points to achieve predefined adversarial goals.
+For our experiments, we use the pretrained model checkpoint released by SEAL's repository for the WOMD dataset to ensure a fair comparison.} \item \textbf{Rule-based}: A heuristic baseline consistent with the one described in Appendix F of ~\citet{zhang2023cat}.
 This method generates an adversarial path by selecting waypoints from the ego vehicle's future path, mixing them with the adversary's original waypoints, and fitting a smooth Bezier curve through them to create an aggressive cut-in or blocking maneuver. \end{itemize}